susanyang17/doc/dev-ref/Features_and_Usages.md

 # Usage

-The following sections will introduce usages of some noticeable features which are all .
+In the following sections we will introduce the usages of some noticeable features.

 ## Copy & Paste

-  - If you copy and paste inside a Keikai component, it has full information at both server and client side, so such copy-paste can retain all information of cells including styles, a formula, format, data validation.
+  - If you copy and paste within a Keikai component, it has full information at both server and client side, so such copy-paste can retain all cell information including styles, formula, format, and data validation.
-  - If you copy a whole column/row, Keikai also copy the width/height.
-But copying one or multiple cells doesn't copy the width and height to target cells.
+  - If you copy a whole column/row, Keikai also copy its width and height.
+But if you are only copying one or multiple cells, Keikai won't copy the width and height to target cells.
-  - If you want to copy almost a whole sheet to another Keikai component, please call
+  - If you wish to copy a whole sheet to another Keikai component, please call
     <https://www.zkoss.org/javadoc/latest/zss/org/zkoss/zss/api/Range.html#cloneSheetFrom-java.lang.String-io.keikai.model.Sheet->.
-    It can clone a sheet from another `Book` object.
+    It can clone a sheet from another `Book` object and is more performant.

-### Between Keikai and Other Application like Excel
+### Copy/Paste Between Keikai and Other Applications like Excel

-  - Such copy-paste only works with **Ctrl+c** and **Ctrl+v**.
-Click "Paste" on the toolbar or context menu only works for copying cells inside one Keikai component.
+  - Such copy-paste will only work with **Ctrl+C** and **Ctrl+V**.
+The toolbar or context menu "Paste" button only works for copying cells within the same Keikai component and will not work across different applications.
   - Such copy-paste is an action between 2 applications (Excel and browser) through a system clipboard.
-Currently, Keikai only extract text content from a system clipboard, so this copy-paste only pastes the "pure text" you see on the screen without any specified style on cells.
+Currently, Keikai only extract text content from a system clipboard, so this copy-paste only pastes "pure text" without any styles.
-  - For example, a cell in Excel with a formula `=sum(1)`, if you copy the cell and paste it to Keikai, the cell in Keikai gets `1` as a number.
+  - For example, a cell in Excel has a formula `=sum(1,2)` which is `3`.
+If you copy this cell and paste it into Keikai, the cell in Keikai gets `3` as a number.
-    Just like you type `1` in a Keikai cell.
+    Just like you type `3` in a Keikai cell.
   - If you enter edit mode, select the text `=sum(1)` and copy it in Excel, then paste to a cell in Keikai.
 Keikai gets a formula, just like you type a formula in a Keikai cell.